linkedtimeseries/ngsi-ldf/README.md

 Suppose you want to know the median NOx value in your garden over the course of last week, would you find a service giving you the answer you're looking for?
 What if you're looking for the 33% quantile, or you want to know the moving median, what then?
 Chances are that if you do find a suitable service, it'll either be plagued by stability issues, rate limiting restrictions, unpleasant pricing schemes, or all of the above.

 Some queries simply require a lot of resources, and services have to spread these resources among all their users -- so something has to give.
 We propose to publish the data in the purest form possible, allowing data consumers to answer their own questions.
 The rationale being that slowly getting to an answer is better than not getting to an answer at all.
-Note that the two approaches aren't necessarily mutually exclusive; the ideal service combine both.
+Note that the two approaches aren't necessarily mutually exclusive; the ideal service combines both.

 At the same time, we have noticed that many data owners aren't opposed to sharing their data as long as it doesn't interfere with their actual operations.
-It should not require a lot of resources - both in the computational and the development effort points of view.
+This should not require a lot of resources - both in the computational and the development effort points of view.

-This tool (conveniently named NGSI-LDF) tool republishes data from a given NGSI-LD API as Linked Data Fragments (LDF).
+This tool (conveniently named NGSI-LDF) republishes data from a given NGSI-LD API as Linked Data Fragments (LDF).
 Each individual fragment is a read-only and cacheable partial view of the data, alleviating  the main concerns from data owners.
-Data consumers can find the data they're looking for by either filling in [search templates](#search-template) or by [traversing](#traversal) other fragments.
+Data consumers can find the data they are looking for by either filling in [search templates](#search-template) or by [traversing](#traversal) other fragments.

 ---